palazzem/ansible-server/README.md

 If any of above options are missing, the script prompts you all needed parameters:

     Your application name: evonove
-    Set a password for a new user:
-    Repeat for confirmation:
     FQDN for app server deployment: evonove.it
     Choose a Python version: 3.4.1
+    Set a password for the user:
+    Repeat for confirmation:
-    Do I need to create a user in postgres with a database?
+    Create a user in PostgreSQL with a database (if available)?
 [Y/n]: Y

     ---